blater54/Fertility-Rate/README.md

 ![](images/output_countplot.png)

 # Model Building
+The training and testing data set for this data is 70% training and 30% testing

-I decided to use a logistic Regression and Random Forest for this project.
+I decided to use a logistic Regression and Random Forest for this project:
+* Logistic Regression: baseline for the model
+* Random Forest: with the features provided, I thought it would improve our model

 # Model Performance
 The performance used is a confusion matrix and classification report.